LongTail.com

 The Story Behind LongTail.com

-Over the years, I’ve applied the long tail strategy in domain investing, keyword marketing, and niche site development.
-This approach changed my life and led me to build my career around it.
-In a twist of fate, I even acquired this very domain—LongTail.com—from Chris Anderson himself.
+Since then, I've built my career around this principle, applying the long tail strategy to domain investing, keyword marketing, and niche website development.
+The approach has transformed my life.
+And in a serendipitous twist, I eventually acquired this very domain—LongTail.com—from Chris Anderson himself.